Quantization Meets Projection: A Happy Marriage for Approximate k-Nearest Neighbor Search: Preliminary and Related Work

-Given a database $S$ consisting of $n$ points in the $D$-dimensional Euclidean space $\mathbb{R}^D$, and a query point $q\in \mathbb{R}^D$.
-The object of the KNN (K-Nearest Neighbor) search is to find the top $K$ points in $S$ that are closest to the query vector $q$ within Euclidean distance.
-Given the prohibitively high cost of KNN search in high-dimensional spaces~\cite{Curse-of-dim-1998}, existing methods have shifted their focus towards Approximate K Nearest Neighbor (AKNN) search.
-Recall is a common metric utilized to evaluate the precision of the AKNN search algorithm.
-The definition of recall is the ratio of the KNN returned by the AKNN algorithm that are true K Nearest Neighbors, computed as follows:
+Given a database $S$ of $n$ vectors/points in $D$-dimensional Euclidean space $\mathbb{R}^D$ and a query point $q \in \mathbb{R}^D$, the problem of KNN search is to retrieve the top $k$ points in $S$ closest to $q$ under the Euclidean distance.
+Due to the prohibitive cost of exact KNN search in high-dimensional spaces~\cite{Curse-of-dim-1998}, recent efforts have focused on approximate KNN (AKNN) methods.
+A common metric for evaluating AKNN accuracy is Recall@K, defined as the proportion of true nearest neighbors successfully retrieved: $\text{Recall}@k = \frac{|T \cap G|}{|G|}$ where $T$ is the set returned by the AKNN method, and $G$ is the set of ground-truth KNN for the query $q$.